boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

 OpenMP can be used to parallelise in more directions than can be achieved with MPI alone.
-For example, it is currently difficult to parallelise over the X, Z plane using pure MPI if FCI is used.
+For example, it is currently difficult to parallelise in X using pure MPI if FCI is used, and impossible to parallelise at all in Z with pure MPI.

 OpenMP is in a large number of places now, such that a decent speed-up can be achieved with OpenMP alone.
 Hybrid parallelisation with both